matrix-org/dendrite/CONTRIBUTING.md

 ## Contributing to dependencies

 Dependencies are located in `vendor/src` and are managed by `gb`.
-If you need make some changes in those directories, you first need to open a PR in the dependency repository.
-Once your PR is merged, you need to run `gb vendor update $repo_url` (example: `gb vendor update github.com/matrix-org/gomatrix`) in dendrite repository to update the dependency.
+If you need to make some changes in those directories, you first need to open a PR in the dependency repository.
+Once your PR is merged, you need to run `gb vendor update $repo_url` (example: `gb vendor update github.com/matrix-org/gomatrix`) in the dendrite repository to update the dependency.

-You can then commit the modified files and name the commit with the command you just ran.
+You can then create a commit containing only the modified vendor files (along with the `vendor/manifest` file), name it with the command you just ran (ie _gb vendor update github.com/matrix-org/gomatrix_), and open a PR on Dendrite.

 ## Getting Help